 A wide range of theoretical approaches using various methodologies derived from evolutionary and ecological theory and empirical methodology are used in the graduate level curriculum.
 Specific areas of emphasis include anthropogenic effects on the environment, modeling human-environmental interactions and body/mind connections in contemporary health and religious practices.

-The School of Art graduate degrees are designed to emphasize the acquisition and practice of technical skills, with students specializing in one media of their choice and working with one major professor.
+The School of Art, Design and Art History graduate degrees are designed to emphasize the acquisition and practice of technical skills, with students specializing in one media of their choice and working with one major professor.
 In addition, the curriculum is designed to encourage students to explore disciplines other than art as a means to inform their work.